 When Can I Submit?

-You can submit your application anytime between Oct 1st and Dec 31st, 11:59 pm PST.
+You can submit your application anytime between now and June 30th, 2019 at 11:59 pm PST.
 Google Forms tracks entry stamps.
 If your stamp is past that time, it will not be considered.

 Will the scholarship amount be taxable?